Elite50/slate/source/includes/_profile-object.md

  | PoliticalOrientationScoreLabel | A text value of the way a profile is politically oriented
-Religions | Religion | The religion of the profile Students | Student | A flag indicating whether or not the profile is a student Veterans | Veteran | A flag indicating whether or not the profile is a veteran Votes | VotedWhen | The year that the vote was cast
+Religions | Religion | The religion of the profile Students | Student | A flag indicating whether or not the profile is a student Submissions | SubmissionOrganization | The organization whose form was submitted
+ | SubmissionWhen | The datetime when the form was submitted
+ | SubmissionForm | The form that was submitted
+ | SubmissionFormType | The specific type of form that was submitted
+ | SubmissionFormSubTypes | An array of sub-types that the form belongs to
+ | SubmissionResponses | An array of question and answers objects that represent all the fields in the submission
+ | SubmissionUser | The Crowdskout user who collected or entered the form submission
+Veterans | Veteran | A flag indicating whether or not the profile is a veteran Votes | VotedWhen | The year that the vote was cast
  | VotedElection | The election type that the profile voted in